Cosys-Lab/Cosys-AirSim/README.md

 * Added [skid steering SimMode and vehicle type](docs/skid_steer_vehicle.md) based on NVidia tank PhysX vehicle model.
 ClearPath Husky and Pioneer P3DX implemented as vehicle types using this new vehicle model.
 * Added BoxCar vehicle model to the Car SimMode to have a smaller vehicle to use in indoor spaces.
 * Updated standard camera render resolution target to 960x540.
 Updated standard uncompressed image format to RGB instead of BGR (this breaks OpenCV support but fixes ROS images).
-* Added option to cameras and GPU Lidar to ignore certain objects with the _IgnoreMarked_ Unreal tag and enabling the "IgnoreMarked" setting in [the settings file](docs/settings.md).
+* Added option to Cameras, EchoSensor and GPULidar to ignore certain objects with the _MarkedIgnore_ Unreal tag and enabling the "IgnoreMarked" setting in [the settings file](docs/settings.md).

 ## What's New
 * A ROS wrapper for multirotors is available.
 See [airsim_ros_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_ros_pkgs) for the ROS API, and [airsim_tutorial_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_tutorial_pkgs) for tutorials.